will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 This isn't quite the same as the classical write skew constraint violation example, but it can still lead to a serialization anomaly.

-### Read-Only Anomaly
+### Fekete's Read-Only Anomaly

-What about Fekete's [read-only transaction anomaly](https://www.cs.umb.edu/~poneil/ROAnom.pdf)?
-The state transformer view also provides clarity on this, simplifying various views on this issue.
+What about Fekete's [read-only snapshot transaction anomaly](https://www.cs.umb.edu/~poneil/ROAnom.pdf)?
+The state transformer view also provides a simplified view on this.
 Fekete's original example is given as follows:

 $$
 T_1: